Nashville, Tennessee, USA downtown skyline on the Cumberland River at dusk with the bridge lit up and reflecting in the water below.

 Road Trip from New Orleans to Nashville

 If you find yourself with some extra time on your hands and you would like to go on a memorable adventure, consider a road trip from New Orleans to Nashville.
-Along this straightforward route, you will come across plenty of historic sites, beautiful national parks and much more.
+Along this straightforward route, you will come across plenty of historical sites, beautiful national parks, and much more.

-The 530-mile road trip from New Orleans to Nashville takes 8 hours to drive.
-Depending on the route, attractions include Laura, Myrtles, Whitney and Oak Valley Plantations as well as Birmingham, Huntsville, Vicksburg, Baton Rouge and Memphis.
+The 540-mile road trip from New Orleans to Nashville takes about 8 hours to drive.
+Depending on the route, attractions include Laura, Myrtles, Whitney and Oak Alley Plantations as well as Birmingham, Huntsville, Vicksburg, Baton Rouge and Memphis.

 There are some fantastic places to visit on this epic trip, so read on for our best routes and places to stop along the way.